aetheryx/thesis/doc/background.typ

 == Conclusion
 The application currently uses two kinds of storage types: locally attached storage, which is high performance but not suited for long-term storage, and network-attached storage, which is slower but suited for long-term storage.
 For network-attached storage, the application currently uses Persistent Disks, and performance for Persistent Disks is shared between other Persistent Disks attached to the same virtual machine.
 This is fundamentally different for Hyperdisks, where the performance is statically configured on a per-disk basis.

 In terms of implementation details, the application uses Kubernetes as an abstraction layer on top of cloud resources.
-Disk types are defined using Kubernetes StorageClass resources, and disks are provisioned using PersistentVolumeClaim resources.
-The application can migrate from Persistent Disks to Hyperdisks by creating a new StorageClass for Hyperdisks, and specifying this new storage class when provisioning PersistentVolumeClaims.
+Disk types are defined using Kubernetes `StorageClass` resources, and disks are provisioned using `PersistentVolumeClaim` resources.
+The application can migrate from Persistent Disks to Hyperdisks by creating a new `StorageClass` for Hyperdisks, and specifying this new storage class when provisioning `PersistentVolumeClaim` resources.